Evidence Level

 What is the recommended dosage of Elderberry?

-The clinically studied dose for Elderberry is 600–900 mg extract/day during illness; 150–300 mg/day for prevention.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 600–900 mg extract/day during illness; 150–300 mg/day for prevention Always follow the product label and check with a healthcare provider for personal advice.